brisky-c/HCI_Fedex_Project/README.md

 So, in the end we kept to a similar design for the final prototype changed a lot of the color that we had before, lined up our widgets better when you click on them, and adding a better weather icon that sures more information. ​

-​### Problems during development:
+​### Development Challenges:
-Beginners to HTML, CSS, and JavaScript, so we had to learn it on top of developing this application
+Beginners to HTML, CSS, and JavaScript, so we had to learn it on top of developing this application.